nstack/stackhut/docs/creating_service/stackhut_toolkit.rst

     $ stackhut runhost request_file

-The ``run`` command builds and runs an full image - we make every effort to cache and reduce the time this process takes but you may find it still imposes a delay when testing quick changes.
+The ``runcontainer`` command builds and runs an full image - we make every effort to cache and reduce the time this process takes but you may find it still imposes a delay when testing quick changes.
 To this end we provide the ``runhost`` command - it runs your service immediately using your host operating system and installed dependencies instead.

-As with the ``run`` command it simulates the request found in ``request_file`` and writes the response into ``run_result``.
+As with the ``run`` command it hosts the service locally for use with the client-libraries and writes the response into ``run_result``.

-This can be a useful way to setup a quick feedback loop, but we recommend using the ``run`` command in most cases as it will test your entire service and dependencies using the same code as on the server.
+This can be a useful way to setup a quick feedback loop, but we recommend using the ``runcontainer`` command in most cases as it will test your entire service and dependencies using the same code as on the server.
 Furthermore it can be easier to setup the dependencies for the service in the container and they'll be isolated from the main host OS.

 .. note:: ``runhost`` will not install any dependencies from the `Hutfile` for you and you will have to manually set these up if needed.